Back & Neck Pain Prevention Tips

 - Firmly grip the load and hold it close to your body.

 - Think “grow tall” to tighten your stomach muscles and look upwards to straighten your back.

 - Stand using your muscular thigh and buttock muscles to lift.

 - Once upright, turn by using your feet.
 Avoid twisting your back.

 Fitness has many benefits.
 Stronger, more flexible muscles and less weight to stress the bones and discs.
-PhysioWorks specialises in the provision of exercise programs to keep your back flexible, strong and pain-free.
+PhysioWorks provides exercise programs to keep your back relaxed, strong and pain-free.
 Exercise can involve aspects of flexibility, strengthening and postural control.